Miro0o/Docs-Notes/CS/🔑 CS_Core/🧬 Computer System/Computer Organization & Architecture/🗣️ Instruction Set Architecture (ISA)/📌 ISA Basics/Instruction Types.md

 ### Instruction Orthogonality
 Regardless of whether an architecture is hard-coded or microprogrammed, it is important that the architecture have a complete instruction set.
 However, designers must be careful not to add redundant instructions, as each instruction translates either to a circuit or a procedure.
 Therefore, each instruction should perform a unique function without duplicating any other instruction.
-Some people refer to this characteristic as orthogonality.
+Some people refer to this characteristic as **orthogonality**.